The origin of life

 Information: the fundamental factor in life's development

 Let us now see how to interpret, in the light of these notes on information, the transformations that have led to the appearance of the first living organisms on our planet.
 Utilizing as little as possible the very imprecise term of matter, what exists in the physical world are the substances present in a certain state (solid, liquid, gas).
-These substances are formed by molecules, in turn formed by linked atoms, and the atoms are made of energy organized according to certain laws.
+These substances are formed by molecules, in turn formed by linked atoms, and the atoms are made of energy organized according to certain rules.
 A living organism is not the result of accidental mixing of the substances that compose it.
-The fact that our body consists of a number of pounds of hydrogen, oxygen, carbon, nitrogen, calcium, with a handful of phosphorus, potassium and magnesium and a minimum dose of iron, iodine and other elements does not mean that the right doses of all these substances are enough to make a body: it also requires a huge amount of information that has been elaborated and inserted into living things during those four billion years of evolution that we have mentioned.
+The fact that our body consists of a number of pounds of hydrogen, oxygen, carbon, nitrogen, calcium, with a handful of phosphorus, potassium and magnesium and a minimum dose of iron, iodine and other elements does not mean that the right doses of all these substances are enough to make a body: it also requires a huge amount of information that has been elaborated and inserted into living organisms during those four billion years of evolution that I have mentioned.
 If we compare the atoms to the letters of an alphabet and the molecules of the substances we are composed of to words formed with those letters, it is possible to have an idea of the meaning of the whole story only through the information contained in all the paragraphs of the story, starting from its beginning.
-What would show us the shots of a film showing this story is an evolution in which each shot highlights the existence of more complex systems than those in the previous shots: that is, systems involving a greater amount of information inserted and operating inside them.
+What would show us the shots of a film is an evolution in which each shot highlights the existence of more complex systems than those in the previous shots: that is, systems involving a greater amount of information inserted and operating inside them.

 Hypotheses on the origin of life